Solutions

 However, plastic waste has a number of limitations when it comes to recycling, which are primarily due to its usually poorer properties and potential processing difficulties caused by:

-• the presence of contaminants originating in the packaging and collection, classification and recycling use phases of the material or in complex or multilayer structures.
+• The presence of contaminants originating in the packaging and collection, classification and recycling use phases of the material or in complex or multilayer structures.

-• degradation derived from some prior process, from the use given to the material or even the recycling process itself.
+• Degradation derived from some prior process, from the use given to the material or even the recycling process itself.

 • Development of nanometre-scale inorganic additive modification processes to improve their compatibility with recycled plastic materials and consequently the properties of the final product.